A vegetable knife can be a good investment, so you need to know your options when choosing the best knife for cutting vegetables for you.

-I should say that the unique design of this Global knife takes some getting used to, and that is my only beef with it.
+I should say that the unique design of this Dalstrong knife takes some getting used to, and that is my only beef with it.

-The blade and handle are made from a single piece of steel.
+The blade and handle are made from high carbon steel.
 The knife is designed with a convex edge for razor sharpness.

-Its triangular handle that has the iconic Global dimple design provides a non-slip grip.
+Its handle is made of celestial resin & wood that has an iconic design and provides a non-slip grip.
 It’s also easy to clean and maintain.
 If you are looking for a knife for cutting vegetables, this should be up for consideration.

 - Grooves on the blade help food to easily slide off